petrikemppainen/LDna/README.md

-###Note: feel free to try v.64 if you are intrested in the new LDnClustering implementation (Li, Z., Kemppainen, P., Rastas, P., Merila, J. Linkage disequilibrium clustering-based approach for association mapping with tightly linked genome-wide data.
-Accepted to Molecular Ecology Resources)

 R-package: LDna
 -------------
 Linkage disequilibrium (LD) network analysis (LDna) can be used to find clusters of loci in high LD from population genomic data sets using network analysis.
 It provides a means to partition population genomics data into sets of loci that bear similar population genetic signals.
 It can for instance be used to *in silico* identify inversion polymorphism and loci involved in local adaptation.
 As it only requires a matrix of pair-wise LD values it is particularly useful for non-model species where closely related and well-characterized reference genomes are not available.